-Dontal honofits (continued) You pay Dental benefits (continued) High Option Standard Option Dental prosthetic appliances We will pay covered charges for dental prosthetic appliances to treat conditions due to a congenital anomaly or defect up to a maximum lifetime benefit of \$3,000 per person.
+Dortal honofita (continued) You pay

+Dental benefits (continued) High Option Standard Option

+Dental prosthetic appliances We will pay covered charges for dental prosthetic appliances to treat conditions due to a congenital anomaly or defect up to a maximum lifetime benefit of \$3,000 per person.
 PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Note: You pay charges above the Plan's limit.
+All charges

+Not covered: All charges All charges

-All charges Not covered: Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction Routine and preventive dental services Dental implants All charges All charges
+• Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction

+Routine and preventive dental services

+Dental implants

-Flexible benefits option Under the flexible benefits option, we determine the most effective way to preservices.
-We may identify medically appropriate alternatives to regular contract benefits so costly alternative.
-If we identify a less costly alternative, we will ask y an alternative benefits agreement that will include all of the following term addition to other terms as necessary.
-Until you sign and return the agreement contract benefits will continue.
-Alternative benefits will be made available for a limited time period and an our ongoing review.
-You must cooperate with the review process.
-By approving an alternative benefit, we do not guarantee you will get it in The decision to offer an alternative benefit is solely ours, and except as explanation. nefits as a you to sign ns in nent, regular are subject to the future. spressly less costly alternative.
-If we identify a less costly alternative, we will ask is an alternative benefits agreement that will include all of the following term addition to other terms as necessary.
-Until you sign and return the agreement contract benefits will continue.
-Alternative benefits will be made available for a limited time period and an our ongoing review.
-You must cooperate with the review process.
-By approving an alternative benefit, we do not guarantee you will get it in you to sign ns in nent, regular are subject to the future. spressly our ongoing review.
-You must cooperate with the review process.By approving an alternative benefit, we do not guarantee you will get it in the future. pressly • The decision to offer an alternative benefit is solely ours, and except as av provided in the agreement, we may withdraw it at any time and resume reg contract benefits. • If you sign an agreement, we will provide the agreed-upon alternative bene stated time period (unless circumstances change).
-You may request an extense the time period, but regular contract benefits will resume if we do not approved. tension of • Our decision to offer or withdraw alternative benefits is not subject to OPM under the disputed claims process.
-However, if at the time we make a deciregarding alternative benefits, we also decide that regular contract benefits payable, then you may dispute our regular contract benefits decision under disputed claim process.
-(See Section 8.) cision s are not Travel benefit/services overseasFor covered services rendered by a hospital or by a doctor outside the United Plan will pay eligible charges at PPO benefit levels, limited to the Plan's allow established for the Washington, D.C.
+Special feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
+If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
+Until you sign and return the agreement, regular contract benefits will continue. • Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
+You must cooperate with the review process. • By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign an agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
+You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request. • Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
+However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claim process.
+(See Section 8.)
+Travel benefit/services overseas For covered services rendered by a hospital or by a doctor outside the United States, the Plan will pay eligible charges at PPO benefit levels, limited to the Plan's allowance established for the Washington, D.C.
 Metropolitan area.
-The member is response the difference between the Plan's allowance and the provider's charge.
-See p Section 7.
-Filing a claim for covered services. owance oonsible for Services for deaf and hearing impairedSAMBA has a TDD line for the hearing-impaired: 301/984-4155 (TDD equi needed). ipment is Online ResourcesVisit our web site at www.SambaPlans.com to view your claim history, order prefills and have access to many health resources, such as: prescription • a Hospital Quality Ratings Guide and Treatment Cost Estimator tool, • an electronic Health Library to obtain information about a specific disease condition, or medical • preventive care tips, and • tools to quit smoking, lose weight and live a healthier life.
+The member is responsible for the difference between the Plan's allowance and the provider's charge.
+See page 84, Section 7.
+Filing a claim for covered services .
+Services for deaf and hearing impaired SAMBA has a TDD line for the hearing-impaired: 301/984-4155 (TDD equipment is needed).
+Online Resources Visit our website at www.SambaPlans.com to view your claim history, order prescription refills and have access to many health resources, such as: • a Hospital Quality Ratings Guide and Treatment Cost Estimator tool, • an electronic Health Library to obtain information about a specific disease or medical condition, • preventive care tips, and • tools to quit smoking, lose weight and live a healthier life.
+Special features - continued on next page